saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 * Run Sauce Connect Proxy with a specific Sauce Labs Data Center

-You can find all the flags that you can use when running Sauce Connect in the [Sauce Connect CLI documentation](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy)
+You can find all the flags that you can use when running Sauce Connect in the [Sauce Connect Proxy CLI Reference](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy)

 #### Video
 [Sauce Connect Options](https://youtu.be/D7pfJfHe29k)